Pauleena MacDougall, Collector

-Pauleena MacDougall is the Director of The Maine Folklife Center.
+Pauleena MacDougall is the former Director of The Maine Folklife Center.
+She retired at the end of 2016.
 She received her Ph.D. in American History from the University of Maine in 1995 and has worked for the Maine Folklife Center since 1989.
 She is also faculty associate in Anthropology, where she teaches courses in linguistics and Native American history, and in the Department of History, as well as a Cooperating Research Associate in the Lobster Institute.
 Since 1979, MacDougall has published numerous papers on Penobscot Indian language, culture and history.
 She is editor of Northeast Folklore and author of The Penobscot Dance of Resistance: Tradition in the History of a People, published in 2004 by the University of New England Press.
 She is currently writing a biography of Fannie Hardy Eckstorm.